Oasis Petroleum Inc. (OAS) and Epsilon Energy Ltd. (NASDAQ:EPSN) Contrasting side by side | New Business Observer

 |0.00

-Oasis Petroleum Inc.’s average target price is $9, while its potential upside is 66.98%.
+$9 is Oasis Petroleum Inc.’s consensus price target while its potential upside is 69.81%.

 Performance